-Thank you for supporting Women's Global Education Project in Senegal!
-Your support helps WGEP provide critical scholarships to 150 girls in rural Senegal, girls who otherwise would not have the chance to go to school.
-You are also helping us impact 3,000 of their family members, friends and neighbors, ensuring that entire communities are invested in the future of their girls.
+Thank you for supporting Women's Global Education Project and our Sisters-to-School program in Senegal!
+Your support helps WGEP provide critical scholarships to more than 300 girls in rural Senegal, girls who otherwise would not have the chance to go to school.

 One of these scholars is 15-year-old Christine.
 Christine has been a WGEP scholar since she was in grade school.
 Your support over the years has helped Christine do well academically, finish elementary school, and move into middle school.
 Christine shares her story here in her own words: